Ruby on Rails 2.1 - Examples

 Starting Web Server

 This server will be started from the application directory as follows.
-This runs on port number 3000.
+It runs on port number 3000 −

 C:\> cd ruby\library C:\ruby\library\> ruby script/server

-Now open your browser and browse to http://127.0.0.1:3000 If everything is gone fine then you should see a greeting message from WEBrick.
+Now open your browser and browse to http://127.0.0.1:3000.
+If everything goes fine, then you should see a greeting message from WEBrick.
 Following is the screen for a successful setup −